 Parsing C++ Files with the Clang Code Model

 The code model is the part of an IDE that understands the language you are using to write your application.
-It is the framework that allows Qt Creator to provide the following services:
+It is the framework that allows Qt Creator to offer the following services:

 - Code completion